vedaldi/practical-cnn/doc/instructions.md

 > **Tasks:**
 >
-> 1. Understand what the softmax operator does. **Hint:** to use the log-loss the data must me in the (0, 1] interval.
+> 1. Understand what the softmax operator does. **Hint:** to use the log-loss the data must be in the (0, 1] interval.
 > 2. Understand what is the effect of minimising the log-loss.
 Which neural response should become larger?
 > 3. Why do you think MatConvNet provides a third function `vl_nnsoftmaxloss` combining both functions into a single layer?